-It’s never too early to prepare for your draft, and some of us draft fiends are already setting our draft dates for 2021 or even drafting now.
-The hot stove league is just taking shape, but it’s still a fun time to look toward the 2021 fantasy baseball season.
+It’s never too early to prepare for your draft, and some of us draft fiends are already setting our draft dates for 2022 or even drafting now.
+Teams still have a lot of work to do when the lockout concludes (hopefully sooner than later), but it’s still a fun time to look toward the 2022 fantasy baseball season.

-For the sixth year in a row, I’ll be breaking down category sleepers at each of the 5x5 roto categories.
-The first two installments of the series were batting average and WHIP sleepers.
-This week, we’ll be looking at possible home run sleepers.
+For the eighth year in a row, I’ll be breaking down category sleepers at each of the 5x5 roto categories.
+After reviewing batting average and WHIP sleepers over the last two weeks, we will be looking at possible home run sleepers this week.
 Over 10 weeks, I will be providing a list of sleepers for each 5x5 roto category (BA, HR, RBI, R, SB, W, ERA, WHIP, K, SV).
-Since the hot stove league still has a long way to go this offseason, for the next few weeks we will focus on players in categories that are less based on opportunity and more based on skill.
+Since the hot stove league still has a long way to go this offseason once it resumes, for the next few weeks we will focus on players in categories that are less based on opportunity and more based on skill.
 Other roto categories that are more dependent on opportunity, supporting cast, and batting order spot (R, RBI, SB) or team and manager (W, SV) will be discussed in the latter half of the 10-week series.

 Before reading any further, it’s important to note the definition of a sleeper.
 In this case, it’s a player who will exceed draft day ADP AND projections in a particular category.
 The players are broken down by mixed league sleepers and single league sleepers.